xtfocus/aimesoft_interview/vault/InterviewQuestions.md

 What is it for?
 How does it work?

 4. How's *layer normalization* in BERT works?
 How is it compared to batch normalization

+5. Explain the use of Adam optimizer and scheduler's parameters in detail.
+What's the number of training steps?
+What's an epoch

 Reference
 [stackexchange CLS token](https://datascience.stackexchange.com/questions/66207/what-is-purpose-of-the-cls-token-and-why-is-its-encoding-output-important)